Vianpyro/Valgrind/README.md

 ### 1. Compile C Project Workflow

-This workflow compiles the C project, creating an executable that will later be tested with Valgrind.
+This workflow compiles the C project, creating an executable artifact that will later be tested with Valgrind.

 #### Workflow Configuration